Darguima/IMT-Traffic-Code-Questions/README.md

-# IMTT Traffic Code Questions 🚗
+# IMT Traffic Code Questions 🚗

-🇬🇧 This repository contains the JSON of all __IMTT__ Traffic Code Questions.
+🇬🇧 This repository contains the JSON of all __IMT__ Traffic Code Questions.

-🇵🇹 Este repositório contém um JSON de todas as questões de código do __IMTT__.
+🇵🇹 Este repositório contém um JSON de todas as questões de código do __IMT__.

 ###### `Instituto da Mobilidade e dos Transportes` (`Institute of Mobility and Transport`) is the Portuguese institute that regulates public roads and their laws.
 These are the traffic code questions created and published by them.